dfinity/response-verification/examples/http-certification/assets/README.md

 }
 ```

-This function can then be simply linked up to our `http_request` handler:
+This function can then be simply linked up to the `http_request` handler:

 ```rust
 #[query]